giantswarm/docs/swarmdocs/content/reference/update.md

 The `swarm update` command enables you to update the container version that's running in a specific component.
 This results in the component being stopped, the new image being pulled from the registry and then the component being restarted.

+If a component was not running before the `swarm update` command is issued on it, it will be started as a result.

 You can use the `swarm update` command to either update a component to use a specific version (tag) of an image, or simply let it pull the newest image with the `latest` tag.

 ## Updating to the latest image version {#latestversion}